The rookie compound never stayed still for long, even after a breach disaster.

 That clean, simple alignment.

+No performance.
+No speech.
 No emotional declaration.
+Just truth.

 Min-ho looked between them.
 "You two are getting annoyingly synchronized."